ojoprecious/AnalystLab-Africa-Data-Analytics-Internship/README.md

 ***Key finding:*** Appointments booked far in advance (high lead times) and those lacking automated reminders (SMS/WhatsApp) suffer from significantly higher no-show rates, highlighting a clear operational opportunity to optimize scheduling windows and targeted reminder workflows

+## Week 6 - HealthConnect Clinic Experience Lab
+In Week 6 my job was three things:
+1. Prove week 5 findings are real
+2. Improve the dashboard instead of rebuilding it
+3. Actually connect my work to the Data Science track

 ## How to open
 Download the .pbix files and open them with Power BI Desktop (free).
 Click the slicers to explore.